 BJP will get ‘rosogolla’ in West Bengal: Mamata Banerjee

-Kolkata, Apr 19: Trinamool Congress supremo Mamata Banerjee on Friday claimed that the BJP will get a 'rosogolla' (zero) in West Bengal in the general elections, asserting that Prime Minister Narendra Modi's aim of winning a large number of seats will remain a daydream.
+Kolkata, Apr 19: Trinamool Congress (TMC) supremo Mamata Banerjee on Friday claimed that the Bharatiya Janata Party (BJP) will get a 'rosogolla' (zero) in West Bengal in the general elections, asserting that Prime Minister Narendra Modi's aim of winning a large number of seats will remain a daydream.

-Banerjee said the prime minister's promise of offering 'laddoos' to the voters of Bengal in both their hands will never be fulfilled.
+Banerjee said the Prime Minister's promise of offering 'laddoos' to the voters of Bengal in both their hands will never be fulfilled.

 Mentioning a popular Hindi adage, she said, "Delhi ka laddoo - jo khaya wo pastaya (whoever has eaten laddoos of Delhi has regretted), they will get a big zero in Bengal this time," she said at two election rallies in North Bengal's Dakshin Dinajpur district.